Adaptive sparse interpolation for accelerating nonlinear stochastic reduced-order modeling with time-dependent bases: Introduction

 In this paper we present a sparse interpolation algorithm to reduce the computational cost of solving DO, BO and DBO equations from $\mathcal{O}(sn^{\alpha})$ to $\mathcal{O}(r^2(s+n^{\alpha}))$.
 The performance of the presented methodology is agnostic to the type of nonlinearity and therefore it enables achieving the nominal speedup for TDB-ROMs ($\mathcal{O}(r^2(s+n^{\alpha}))$) for generic nonlinear SPDEs.
 Our algorithm is based on a low-rank approximation of the right hand side of the SPDE via a sparse interpolation algorithm.
 Our algorithm does not require any offline calculation.
 We also employ adaptive (time-dependent) sampling both in the physical space and the high-dimensional random space.
 To control the error of this approximation, we propose a rank-adaptive strategy where modes are added and removed to maintain the error below some desired threshold value.

 The remainder of this paper is organized as follows.
+In \cref{sec:Problem} we present the problem definition and the discretization of the full-order model in the physical and random spaces.
 In \cref{sec:Method}, we briefly review the DBO decomposition method and introduce the sparse TDB-ROM method.
-Also, we provide an error bound for our proposed method and explain the rank-adaptive algorithm in this section.
+Also, we provide an error bound for our proposed method and present a rank-adaptive algorithm in this section.
 In \cref{sec:DC}, we show some of the results for the 1D stochastic Burgers' equation and 2D stochastic compressible Navier-Stokes equations.
 Finally, in \cref{sec:Conclusion}, we present the conclusions.